criipto/criipto-auth.js/README.md

 # criipto-auth.js

-Javascript toolkit for Criipto Verify OIDC
+Javascript toolkit for Criipto Verify using PKCE

 ## Index